First Time Renting a Car in Dubai, Complete Guide (2026)

 Driving under the influence

-[CALLOUT] The key question to ask any rental company: "Is your insurance comprehensive or CDW only?"
-CDW only covers collision damage and usually carries a deductible of AED 1,500–3,000.
-We include comprehensive — always check with others.
+Ask before you book: "Is your insurance comprehensive, or CDW only?"
+CDW covers collision damage only and usually carries a deductible of AED 1,500–3,000.
+We include comprehensive cover — always confirm what you're getting elsewhere.

-[P] (answer-first) ✅ Salik is Dubai's electronic toll system.
-Since 2025 it uses variable pricing — AED 6 during weekday peak hours and AED 4 off-peak, with free passage between 1–6 AM and a flat AED 4 on Sundays.
+Salik is Dubai's electronic toll system.
+It uses variable pricing: AED 6 during weekday peak hours and AED 4 off-peak, with free passage from 1–6 AM and a flat AED 4 on Sundays.
 Every Nada Al Ward rental comes with a Salik tag already fitted.

-[P] ✅ You don't buy or register anything — at the end of your rental we charge the tolls used plus AED 1 admin fee per toll.
+You don't buy or register anything.
+At the end of your rental we charge the tolls you used plus a AED 1 admin fee per crossing.
 Peak hours are weekdays 6–10 AM and 4–8 PM (AED 6); all other times are AED 4.
-There's a daily cap of AED 24.
+Passing two linked gates in the same direction within an hour counts as a single charge.

 Al Maktoum Bridge